fogus/spiel/pyramidenspiel/initiative/README.markdown

 #### Then swap pyramids

-The rules above are for the basic attack and defense rules.
+The rules above are for the basic attack and parry rules.
 As an additional test of skill, the players can swap their set of pyramids and lead with the same set as the previous round to see who gets the higher score.
 The player with the highest overall score is the winner of the 2-round match.

 Advanced play
 -------------

-While *Initiative* using the basic rules is fairly interesting, the depth of play is somewhat shallow.
-Therefore, you should consider playing with the following additional rules to add depth an variability to the game once you feel comfortable with the basic game-play rules.
+While *Initiative*'s basic rules are fairly interesting, the depth of play is somewhat shallow.
+Therefore, you should consider playing with the following additional rules to add depth and variability to the game once you feel comfortable with the basic game-play rules.

 ### Sacrificing and manipulating the initiative stack